kuhchung/kuhchung.github.io/pages/hunters-notes/Alatreon.md

 ## Teamfight Positioning
-If you have a hammer and they are competent, then everyone just go and hug the hammer if Alatreon is far away.
-He's going to dragon rush, and everyone should be in the same place to avoid dragging him all over the SacredLands arena.
-This might by the hammer a superpound when he does a dragon rush headswing.
+If there is a hammer on the team and they are competent, then everyone just go and hug the hammer if Alatreon is far away.
+He's going to dragon rush, so everyone should be in the same place to avoid dragging him all over the SacredLands arena.
+This might buy the hammer a superpound when he does a dragon rush headswing.

 In fact, everyone should just stick close together when Alatreon is far away.
+Do you really want to waste time by letting him charge around the entire arena instead of breaking his horns, especially if the lightning is charged?

 ## Reward Oddities
 In my opinion, the most valuable Alatreon mats, in order, are: